clempetit/ML-project-2/README.md

 If you want to run the training, please start by deleting every file under training/trained-model.

-Our .py scripts are documented and indications about the arguments is present in the respective files.

 First, we need to convert the train and test data provided by MOT challenge into TFRecords.
 Please change your directory to the top-level directory (where our scripts are located).
 ```bash
 python create_tfrecord.py images/train/ training/TFRecords/train.record training/TFRecords/label_map.pbtxt